HarrisFauntleroy/getting-started/README.md

 <hr/>

-_#4_
+_#4_ - **Functions**

-Functions: A function is a group of statements that performs a specific task.
+A function is a group of statements that performs a specific task.
 Functions can accept input in the form of "arguments" and return output in the form of a "return value".
 Functions allow programs to be organized into reusable pieces.

 <details open><summary>Examples</summary>
 <p>